spacetelescope/jdaviz/docs/imviz/plugins.rst

 :attr:`photutils.aperture.ApertureStats.centroid`, which is the center-of-mass of the data within the aperture.
 No background subtraction is performed.
-Click :guilabel:`Recenter` to change its parameters to the calculated centroid.
-However, the subset will not be moved to the new center until :guilabel:`Update` is also clicked (see below).
+Click :guilabel:`Recenter` to change its parameters and move it to the calculated centroid.

 For a simple subset, you can edit its parameters by changing the values in the corresponding editable text fields.
 Once you have entered the new